 Classroom programs are greatly enhanced when an extra adult is available.
 Activities such as Arts and Crafts, cooking, motor skills, etc as well as literacy and numeracy activities, are more effective and enjoyable for all.
 If you would like to provide parent help in your child's class please contact the class teacher.
 From time to time the school provides training for parents to assist them in supporting children's literacy and numeracy development.
 All volunteers in the school are required to register for “Registration to Work with Vulnerable People”.
 Please apply online below:

 All children in Grades 3 - 6 participate in school swimming, athletics and cross country carnivals.
 From these events, children are selected to represent the school in interschool and champion of champions' carnivals conducted by the Southern Primary Schools Sport Association.
-Children in infant classes participate in activities organised within the school by infant teachers.
+Children in early childhood classes (K-2) participate in activities organised within the school.
 Outside organisations often conduct school clinics for their particular sport such as Kanga Cricket and Basketball.
 All students from Prep - Grade 6 are provided with specialist weekly PE lessons and a daily physical activity program (DPA).

 Student Representative Council (SRC)